scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Stabilize Warren
-*8th Level*
+*8th level*
 - **Casting Time:** 10 minutes
 - **Range:** self
 - **Duration:** 24 hours

 You stabilize a warren existing in the space between worlds.
-Make a spellcasting roll against 4 Terrible dice.
+Make a spellcasting roll against 4 terrible dice.
 On success you create a Warren with a name of your choosing.
 Any creature that knows the name can travel to your warren with the _Open Warren_ spell.

 The warren is accessible from the realm it was created on, but you may connect your warren to any realm you have been to before.
 You may choose the atmosphere, terrain, and weather inside the warren.
 While the Warren is stabilized you automatically succeed spellcasting rolls while travelling through it with the _Open Warren_ spell.
 After the duration the warren begins to decay and you lose any benefits for travelling this warren, fully decaying after 7 days.